urdformer/urdformer/README.md

 ## Details
 Put all your images under `images`, and the urdf predictions by default will be saved under `output`.
 URDFormer is only trained on 5 categories of
 objects: "cabinet", "oven", "dishwasher", "fridge" and "washer" (see `groundingdino/detection.py`), and one type of global scene "kitchen".
+Disclaimer: URDFormer was trained on dataset of objects with handles, so it works better on kitchens when handles on the cabinets are visible.

 To run URDFormer for your image, there are 3 steps: (1) getting bounding boxes for objects and parts (2) Get textures (optional) (3) get URDF prediction.